Wherry Yacht Charter Charitable Trust

 The Wherry Yacht Charter Charitable Trust (WYC) is a waterway society and registered charity number 1096073, on the Norfolk and Suffolk Broads in East Anglia, England, UK.
+They operate and charter 5 historic wherries, those boats being 5 of the 8 remaining wherries.

+History of the trust

-Wherry Yacht Charter originated as a business run by Peter Bower and Barney Matthews, first chartering their wherry yachts Olive and Norada, and later acquiring and restoring pleasure wherry Hathor.
+Wherry Yacht Charter originated as a business in 1985 run by Peter Bower and Barney Matthews, first chartering their wherry yachts Olive and Norada, and later acquiring and restoring pleasure wherry Hathor.
 The Trust was established in 2002 and its stated aims are to restore, protect and sail the three Norfolk wherries Hathor, Olive and Norada, and to keep them together as the only remaining wherry fleet.

+The Trust obtained a grant of £492,500 from the Heritage Lottery Fund to purchase the wherries Hathor, Norado and Olive (achieved in 2004), to give the public access to the boats, and to run environmental education programmes.
+Each year, in a sailing season from approximately Easter to October, the Trust offers a series of public sailing trips and wherry viewings, and makes the wherry yachts available for private charter.

+In recent years, the Trust has also acquired the use of two further wherries: White Moth (1912) and Ardea (1927), allowing further charter income to be generated.